nerves-project/nerves/guides/introduction/getting-started.md

 In the introduction, we mentioned that Nerves uses Linux as its foundation.
 But we don't use a pre-existing Linux distribution, instead, we use a `build system` to compile only what we need, that is what [Buildroot](https://buildroot.org) is for.
 It allows us to use just the right amount of Linux software we need to keep our images as small as possible.
 Don't worry, you don't need to understand how Buildroot works at this point, but in order to be able to continue, you need to know which `Nerves System` you will need for your target.

 The `Nerves System` is a pre-compiled Linux Operating System, built with Buildroot, on which you will run your application.
-But to avoid having to compile our system each time we build a firmware, we leverage on `pre-compiled systems`.
-Assuming you are using Nerves for the first time on a Raspberry Pi, this is the list of systems for each Pi version (Target):
+But to avoid having to compile our Nerves system each time we build a firmware, we leverage  `pre-compiled Nerves systems`.
+Assuming you are using Nerves for the first time on a Raspberry Pi, this is the list of Nerves systems for each Pi version (Target):

 Target | System | Tag
 ------ | ------ | ---